brlin-tw/hostping-monitoring/README.md

 **Default value:** `60`

+## References

+In the development of this product, the following material is referenced:

+* ping(1) manual page
+  Explains the `-W` command-line option and the command's exit status codes.

 ## Licensing

 Unless otherwise noted(individual file's header/[REUSE DEP5](.reuse/dep5)), this product is licensed under [the version 3 of the GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html), or any of its recent versions you would prefer.